Just because you have hearing loss doesn’t mean you have to miss out. Check out our top picks for headphones for the hearing impaired.

 Charging time goes hand-in-hand with battery life.
 What good is having a pair of headphones that last up to 20 hours if they take too long to charge?
 The average pair of headphones can charge fully in 1 to 2 hours.
 Think about your lifestyle and when you plan to use and charge the headphones so you’re not inconvenienced.

-8 Best Headphones for the Hearing Impaired
+8 Best Headphones for the Hearing Impaired in 2022

 - Type: Bone conduction headphones